Co-ops and Classes FAQ | WriteShop I & II

 Finally, how quickly do you plan to move through the program?
 Covering one WriteShop level in a semester instead of a year will obviously require more editing hours per week.

-7. Should I accept 4th and 5th graders?WriteShop I is junior-high and high-school level material and would totally overwhelm most younger children.
-They would struggle to keep up the pace and demand of the curriculum, mostly because of their cognitive immaturity—and often end up hating writing.
+7. Should I accept 4th and 5th graders?WriteShop I is junior-high and high-school level material and would overwhelm most younger children.
+They would struggle to keep up the pace and demand of the curriculum, mostly because of their cognitive immaturity—and might end up hating writing.
 It’s better either to wait till they’re older or to open up a fun-focused WriteShop Junior class for the younger kids.

 8. I teach language arts in a private school.
 Would WriteShop work for my junior high class?Teachers can easily adapt WriteShop for use in the traditional classroom.
 Since you see the students every day, follow a daily schedule (see the Teacher’s Manual) rather than one of the weekly or biweekly schedules in the Handbook.
 Spend class time teaching new concepts and overseeing student writing and self-editing.
 As needed, assign Skill Builders and unfinished compositions for homework.